Kyhb2022/Kinova-GraspGrasp/ros_stripts/readme.md

-To run the code u need to install the ros_kortex://github.com/Kinovarobotics/ros_kortex and create a package called ros_stripts.
+To run the codes u need to install the ros_kortex://github.com/Kinovarobotics/ros_kortex and create a package to run the ros_stripts.